-By flowing through the poses and linking the movement with the breath, the blood starts pumping, and the body can wake up faster.
+By flowing through the poses of Surya Namaskar in the morning and linking the movement with the breath, the blood starts pumping and the body can wake up faster.

 By starting the morning with deep breathing and movement, the muscles become more open, the fascias are stretched (giving it more flexibility), and the organs are stimulated, making you ready for the day.
 It is also a great workout!

-One is, there are 108 Upanishads (spiritual teachings).
+One reason is there are 108 Upanishads (spiritual teachings).
 Another reason is 108 represents the distance of the earth, sun, and moon, multiplied by their diameters.
 In addition, Vedic tradition says that 108 is the number of existence.

 Often in yoga, breathwork and mantras are repeated 108 times, and mala beads are used to help keep track of these.